falentio/kepin-turu/blog_posts/catsum.md

 4. Flickr

 All images are received from flickr api, and stored in single csv file so I dont need to take care of api rate limit from flickr api.
-Images processing like crop, blur, grayscaling, and format converter are done bt Imgix.
+Images processing like crop, blur, grayscaling, and format converter are done by Imgix.

 ## Features